ImMacky/ImMacky/README.md

 ## ⚡️ Experience

-I've been working with Skript for about 2 years, just started learning Lua, and have some knowledge using Javascript mainly for personal use discord bots.
+I've been working with Skript for about 2 years, Java for around a few months, just started learning Lua, and have some knowledge using Javascript mainly for personal use discord bots.

 <div align="center">